wc2184/wc2184.github.io/README.md

 ---

-My first ever experience with HTML and CSS and with web development.
+This repo consists of my first hobby projects with HTML and CSS and with web development in general.

-Project of the Intro to Web Design class at NYU taught by Prof. Amos Bloomberg.

-Summer of 2021.
+Most projects made in the Fall of 2021.

 Index: https://wc2184.github.io